CJGO-FM

 CJGO-FM is a Canadian radio station, which broadcasts at 102.1 FM in La Sarre, Quebec.
-Owned and operated by Arsenal Media, the station airs an active rock format branded as Capitale Rock.
+Owned and operated by Arsenal Media, the station airs a Classic rock format branded as O 104,3-102,1-95,7.

 CJGO also has a rebroadcaster in Rouyn-Noranda, CHGO-FM-1, 95.7 FM; the repeater originally rebroadcast sister station CHGO-FM in Val-d'Or until August 2010, when it switched to CJGO.
 Although the station is licensed to La Sarre and the transmitter in Rouyn-Noranda is legally a rebroadcaster, the station's actual studios are located in Rouyn-Noranda.

 The station was originally an AM station, CKLS, converting to 102.1 FM in 1997.